DrupalizeMe/vagrant-intro-series/07-provisioning-chef/README.md

 # Lesson Title: Provisioning with Chef

-Major Objective: By the end of this lesson you will be able to add a Chef recipe, and re-provision Vagrant.

-Student Self-Check Tasks: I can issue *drush* commands necessary to install Drupal.
+## Rationale

-Rationale: Because you want to be able to have stuff pre-installed when you turn on the machine.
+Because you want to be able to have stuff pre-installed when you turn on the machine.
 It's not necessary, but who wants to apt-get all the things?
 Hint: not me.
 The scripts we'll install will get you AMP (you already have Linux); and drush.

-## Working from scratch:

-Summary:
+## Lesson Outcomes

+### Major Objective

+By the end of this lesson you will be able to add a Chef recipe, and re-provision Vagrant.

+### Student Self-Check Tasks

+I can issue *drush* commands necessary to install Drupal.

+## Lesson Summary

+In the video, I've already setup Chef recipes, roles, and cookbooks for you.
+So instead of having to download all the pieces separately, you can just start with this repository.
+The outline here, however, includes each of the steps that I went through to prepare the configuration Chef recipes and roles that you're downloading.

+### Assembling Chef Cookbooks

 1. Locate Chef cookbooks for AMP stack, drush, and Drupal-specific PHP libraries you want pre-loaded.
    - http://community.opscode.com/cookbooks/